 When I started eating super healthy, my skin cleared up so well, I would frequently get compliments from people.
 I don’t think my skin was perfect, but it was far better than it had been.
 But at some point, I ran into problems while on a vegan diet and I found the solution.

-Below are a few of the main reasons why you might be experiencing some issues while on a vegan diet.
+Below are a few of the main reasons why you might be experiencing some skin issues while on a vegan diet.

 1. It’s a detox reaction